jeffpball/shenanigans-app/README.md

 - [Chelsey MacNeill](https://github.com/chelseymacneill) - _Back End_ - <p>Worked on backend with a focus on user login.
 Using MongoDB, Passport, and Redux to allow the user to sign up/login and remain signed in to the site.</p>

-- [Loann Pham](https://github.com/loannpham87) - _Front End_ - <p>Initial setup of React folder structure.
-Setup of GitHub repo and Kanban board.
+- [Loann Pham](https://github.com/loannpham87) - _Front End_ - <p>Initial setup of React Native folder structure.
 UI/UX design for all front-end pages.
 Creating components with React for front-end pages.
-Heroku deployment.
 And a sick Readme.</p>

 - [Jonah Severn](https://github.com/jsevern94) - _Back End_ - <p>contributions</p>